 If a healthy woman under 35 has not been able to conceive through normal sexual intercourse despite trying for a year, she should consult a doctor and undergo fertility tests.
 For a healthy woman over 35 years of age, she should undergo fertility tests if she has been trying to conceive naturally for 6 months.

 What Is Female Fertility Test Procedure?

-Tests for female fertility begin with the doctor going through your detailed medical history.
-The doctor will also ask you about the regularity of your menstrual periods, the methods of birth control you have used and your previous sexual habits.
+Tests for female fertility begin with the fertility expert going through your detailed medical history.
+The expert will also ask you about the regularity of your menstrual periods, the methods of birth control you have used and your previous sexual habits.
 Lifestyle habits, such as smoking, drinking alcohol, use of drugs or additional medication also needs to be shared with the expert.
 Further on, there will be a physical exam and a pelvic exam.
-After this, the doctor will do a test for ovulation and make sure the ovaries and uterus are functioning normally.
-Next, the doctor may recommend further tests like hormone blood tests, laparoscopy etc.
+After this, the expert will conduct a test for ovulation and make sure the ovaries and uterus are functioning normally.
+The expert may also recommend further tests like hormone blood tests, laparoscopy, etc.

 Common Fertility Tests for Women

 A woman needs to undergo multiple female fertility tests to determine why she is unable to conceive.

 Your doctor will check to see if you are ovulating normally through various methods.
-The doctor will ask you to monitor your basal body temperature for a continued period of time to make a temperature chart that can indicate the time of ovulation.
-The doctor will also test for ovulation using ovulation prediction sticks available in pharmacies.
-Finally, the doctor will do ultrasounds and blood tests to confirm ovulation.
+The doctor will ask you to monitor your basal body temperature for a continuous period of time to make a temperature chart that can indicate the time of ovulation.
+The doctor will also test for ovulation using ovulation prediction sticks, which are easily available in pharmacies.
+Finally, the doctor will carry out ultrasounds and blood tests to confirm ovulation.

 2. Ovarian Function Test

 This test confirms your ovarian reserve or egg supply, indicating the ovaries are functioning normally and your ovulation is fine.
-Examples of these tests are the third-day Follicle stimulating hormone (FSH) test, third-day oestrogen level test, ultrasound, and blood tests.
+Examples of these tests are the third-day follicle-stimulating hormone (FSH) test, third-day oestrogen level test, ultrasound, and blood tests.